Bulimia: Caring for Your Teeth

 Bulimia is a very serious eating disorder and if you suspect that you may be suffering from bulimia is important to seek professional medical, mental health, and dental treatment.
 Damages to your teeth will persist as long as you have bulimia.

 If you are resolved to recovery and are looking for a dental professional to restore your damaged teeth, we are committed to compassionate and confidential care.
-Please call (949) 364-9600 or of Mission Viejo today for an appointment.
+Please call or text at (949) 364-9600 or of Mission Viejo today for an appointment.

 What is Bulimia?